rais17/hacker_news/README.md

 2. Navigate to the project directory: cd hacker_news

-3. Install the required dependencies using npm npm install
+3. Install the required dependencies using npm: npm install

 4. Start the development server: